-- Objective: The objectives of the writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
-The assignments are designed so students can demonstrate depth of knowledge related to the course content. - Focus: Each assignment is designed to apply knowledge from the chapters and class discussions. - Format: All assignments will be double-spaced.
+- Objective: The objective of the writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
+The assignments are designed so students can demonstrate depth of knowledge related to the course content. - Focus: Each assignment is designed to apply knowledge from the chapters and class discussions. - Format: This assignment will be double-spaced.
 Do not include title pages.
-A minimum of one-inch margins on each side.
-12-point Times New Roman font is preferred.
-Each assignment should have a minimum length of 500 words but is not to exceed 750 words.
+Include your name, course name/number and facilitator's name at the top left of the first page.
+Place a title, center-aligned on the first page.
+12-point Calibri font is preferred.
+Each assignment should have a minimum length of 500 words but should not exceed 750 words.
 Students will be evaluated according to Personal Response Rubric.